 - 1/2 tsp pepper

 - a squeeze of fresh lemon juice or a drizzle of balsamic vinegar (optional)

-Remove from heat, garnish with parsley (and lemon juice, optional) and serve.
+- Remove from heat, garnish with parsley (and lemon juice or balsamic vinegar, optional) and serve.